thoughtspot/user_tools/README.md

   --username USERNAME   Name of the user to log in as.
   --password PASSWORD   Password for login of the user to log in as.
   --disable_ssl         Will ignore SSL errors.
+  --group_privileges    Will also retrieve the group privileges for all
+                        groups.
+This could be slow.
   --output_type OUTPUT_TYPE
-                        One of stdout, xls, excel, or json.
+                        One of stdout, csv, xls, excel, or json.
   --filename FILENAME   Name of file to write to if not stdout.
 Required for
-                        Excel and JSON.
+                        CSV, Excel and JSON.
 ~~~

 ### sync_from_excel